Rehmatnpu/Rehmatnpu/README.md

 - 👋 Hi, I’m @Rehmatnpu
-- 👀 I’m interested in nanobiology and microbiology
+- I’m interested in Nanoscience and Microbiology
-- 🌱 I’m currently learning AI with phyton for computational biology
+- I’m currently learning R and Phyton for data analysis
-- 💞️ I’m interested in spatial biology tools and techniques
 - 📫 How to reach me email me

 <!---